Hearing

 Infants who:

-- Are identified with specific risk factors for late-onset or progressive hearing loss and
+- Are identified with specific risk factors for late-onset or progressive changes in hearing and

-- Have received a “PASS” result on their hearing screen or have no permanent hearing loss at their audiology assessment
+- Have received a “PASS” result on their hearing screen or have no permanent hearing difference at their audiology assessment

 What is the High Risk Monitoring Protocol?